 • I used baby spinach and tossed in some baby romaine for a boost of color.
 All spinach or a combination of greens would be perfectly fine.

-• PRO-Tip #2: My dried cranberries were a little too dry, though the package had not expired.
-To revive them, I soaked them in the vinaigrette for an hour or so to plump them.
+• PRO-Tip: My dried cranberries were a little too dry, though the package had not expired.
+To revive them, soak them in the vinaigrette or some hot water for an hour or so to plump them.
 I added them back to the salad bowl before serving.

 • I used one navel orange and one blood orange.
 Try this salad with your favorite variety or even a drained can of mandarin oranges if you’d like.